Design Custom Gear

 You may have heard there are rules regarding printing the American flag.
 It’s true–but they are guidelines rather than laws.
 We’re going to explain a few of them that are reasonable to follow if you want to respect Old Glory (but if you don’t, no worries–Uncle Sam will not be coming after you).

-This article provides some exclusive new design ideas, and you can start using them right away.
+This article provides exclusive new design ideas, and you can start using them right away.
 Clicking each link will take you directly to a template that you can customize with your business, team, family name, or event info.
 Scroll beyond the list for more American Flag etiquette, plus some helpful design tips.
 Let’s go! 🇺🇸

 Exclusive design ideas for American flag T-shirts

 Each of these designs has multiple elements you can move, resize, recolor, or omit.
 It gives you a strong starting point, and then you can add your own custom text, change the T-shirt color, add print areas, and more.
 Continue reading past the list for some design guidelines and learn the flag’s official colors.

 The first three words of the Declaration of Independence eloquently distill the core idea of our country: a government for the people, by the people.
 This 3-color design includes an image of those handwritten words as they appear on the document, resting atop a hand-painted American flag, representing the DIY spirit of the country.
 The title, image, and text are all separate for a variety of potential design configurations.